Taman Proklamasi: History

 Taman Proklamasi complex was located at a plot of land where the former residence of Sukarno at Jalan Pegangsaan Timur 56.
 President Sukarno declared the independence of Indonesia on August 17, 1945 from the front porch of this house.
 The house then became known as Gedung Proklamasi (Proclamation Building).

-To mark the first anniversary of the declaration of Indonesian independence, a memorial – in the shape of a small obelisk – was built in 1946 by a group of women in Hajarta.
+To mark the first anniversary of the declaration of Indonesian independence, a memorial – in the shape of a small obelisk – was built in 1946 by a group of women in Djakarta.
 This memorial, known as the Memorial Satu Tahun Republik Indonesia (One Year Anniversary of Indonesian Republic Memorial), was built at the front lawn of the Proclamation Building.
 Later the memorial was renamed Tugu Proklamasi (Proclamation Monument).

 Since then, the youths and students of Indonesia held an annual ceremony to celebrate the Declaration of Indonesian Independence on August 17.
 Following the full transfer of Indonesian sovereignty in 1950, the Proclamation Park was annually visited by both the President and the Vice President of Indonesia to laid flowers and honor the lost soldiers of the country.
 The ceremony was also attended by guests from other countries.

 Since 1956, the popularity of Taman Proklamasi as ceremonial gathering place began to decline.
 Despite the advice of the city elders to have the house renovated, in the evening of August 15, 1960, Sukarno ordered the demolition of both the house and the Tugu Proklamasi memorial.
-According to Sukarno, Tugu Proklamasi is actually Tugu Linggarjati.
-His statement is not clear, but apparently Sukarno thought that both the house and the monument were not grand enough to be national monuments despite their historical significance.
+According to Sukarno, Tugu Proklamasi was actually Tugu Linggarjati.
+His statement was not clear, but apparently Sukarno thought that both the house and the monument were not grand enough to be national monuments despite their historical significance.
 The three fragments of marble from the Tugu Proklamasi was then kept in the house of Jo Masdani as a memorial.
-The memorial would be rebuilt in 1972 under the proposal of the governor of Ali Sadikin.
+The memorial was rebuilt in 1972 under the proposal of governor Ali Sadikin.

 On January 1, 1961, President Sukarno inaugurated the construction of Tugu Petir, later also known as the Proclamation Monument.

 In 1972, the construction of the modernist Gedung Proklamasi (Proclamation Building) – now the Gedung Perintis Kemerdekaan (Independence Pioneers' Building) – was started.
 In the same year, the Tugu Proklamasi which was demolished earlier was rebuilt in similar design.

 On August 17, 1980, the last monument of the Taman Proklamasi, the grand-sized Monument of the Proclamator Heroes Sukarno-Hatta, was inaugurated by President Suharto.

 Monuments

 There are three memorials in the Taman Proklamasi: Memorial Satu Tahun Republik Indonesia, Tugu Petir, and Monumen Pahlawan Proklamator Sukarno-Hatta.
-Below are descriptions of each of the monuments.